 BlackLAB architects has revitalized Sunnylea residence—formerly a quaint postwar bungalow—with a zinc-clad rear extension that surrounds a central sunlit courtyard, adding space without altering the proportions of the street-facing brick façade.
 The pre-existing interiors have been completely reprogrammed to harmonize with the new addition, and updated with contemporary touches including polished concrete floors, recessed lighting and expansive windows—seamlessly melding old and new.

 The Broadview Hotel.
-(SOLD OUT)

 Tours available at 11:00am & 2:00pm